-Excused - illness, medical appointment, quarantine, jury duty, and funeral service of a member of the immediate family.
+Excused - Pupil's illness, medical appointment, quarantine, jury duty, and funeral service of a member of the immediate family.

-Approved - appearance in court, observation of a holiday or ceremony of his/her religion, religious retreat, and interview for employment or college.
+Approved - Pupil's appearance in court, observation of a holiday or ceremony of pupil's religious retreat not to exceed four hours per semester, and interview for employment or college.
 Except in the case of a family or personal emergency requiring immediate attention, a request for an approved absence must be received in the school office no less than 3 days prior to the start of the absence.
 Each request shall be in writing and provide the following information: (a) date of the request, (b) date(s) of the absence, (c) a clear statement of the reasons for the absence, and (d) parent signature.